csye6225-eashan-roy/webapp/README.md

 -- Makes maven point to JDK 17 instead of the default mapping to JDK 11

 -- Builds and runs the Spring Boot application

+### Assignment 2

+- Added Integration tests

+-- Test 1 - Created an account, and using the GET call, validated account exists
+-- Test 2 - Updated the account and using the GET call, validated the account was updated

+- Added GitHub secrets to encrypt sensitive information in CI workflow